google/xls/xls/modules/zstd/README.md

 | RAW_BLOCK_ERROR | 10 | Failure in communication with the memory |
 | RLE_BLOCK_OK | 11 | Successfully decoded RLE data block |

-### Reset handling

-The expected behavior of the `Reset` CSR cannot be achieved solely in the DSLX code.
-As of [cb2829ab](https://github.com/google/xls/commit/cb2829ab809c58f21d957a47e400456a8c8f8db1), the XLS toolchain does not support resetting the proc network on the DSLX level.
-As a workaround for this issue, the `ZstdDec` proc defines a `reset` output channel that sends a pulse when there is a write to the `Reset` CSR.
-The Verilog code that integrates the decoder in a target system must connect this output back to the standard `rst` input of the decoder.
-If any external reset signal exists and is intended to be used with the decoder, it should be OR-ed with the `reset` channel output before connecting to the decoder's `rst` input.
-Please refer to the diagram of the Verilog wrapper in the [Testing Methodology](#testing-methodology) chapter for example reset connection.

 ## Controlling the decoder from the software

 The configuration done by the software must be carried out when the decoder is in the `IDLE` state.
 It is the only time when the decoder will be able to take the configuration values from the CSRs and use those in the decoding process.

 The software should first read the `Status` register to confirm that the decoder is in the `IDLE` state.
-In case it is not in the `IDLE` state, it is possible to reset the decoder by writing `1` to the `Reset` register.
-Please note that this will stop ongoing decoding and all progress will be lost.

 Then, the software has to reserve the memory for the input buffer and write the frame to decode there.
 The address of the buffer should be written into `Input Buffer` register so that the decoder will know where to look for the frame to decode.